Tonsil stones

 Tonsil stones, also known as tonsilloliths, are mineralizations of debris within the crevices of the tonsils.
 When not mineralized, the presence of debris is known as chronic caseous tonsillitis (CCT).
-Symptoms may include bad breath.
+Symptoms may include bad breath, foreign body sensation, sore throat, pain or discomfort with swallowing, and cough.
 Generally there is no pain, though there may be the feeling of something present.
+The presence of tonsil stones may be otherwise undetectable; however, some people have reported seeing white material in the rear of their throat.